 If Internet research is set for homework, specific sites will be suggested that have previously been checked by the teacher.
 It is advised that parents/carers recheck these sites and supervise this work.
 Parents/carers will be advised to supervise any further research.

 All users must observe software copyright at all times.
-It is illegal to copy or distribute The Patch Project Devon CIC School UK-owned software or illegal software from other sources.
+It is illegal to copy or distribute The Patch Project Devon CIC-owned software or illegal software from other sources.

 All users must observe copyright of materials from electronic resources.